 New to Canada?
 Here’s what you need to know about filing taxes.

 Firstly, welcome to Canada!
-As one of over 300,000 newcomers that immigrated to Canada last year (and there are over 600,000 expected in the next couple of years), there are a few things you need to know.
+As one of over 405,000 newcomers that immigrated to Canada last year there are a few things you need to know.
 You can expect there to be friendly faces everywhere you look, hockey being played in suburban streets, universal health care and of course our harsh winters.
-Unfortunately, harsh winters aren’t the only downside, there are also taxes.
+Unfortunately, harsh winters aren’t the only downside; there are also taxes.

 It can be a challenge to know which credits and deductions to claim for anyone, let alone when it’s your first time.
 Fear not new Canucks, there are a lot of benefits to filing taxes, and new Canadians qualify for the same tax credits and deductions as those who are Canadian citizens.

 Many of your tax obligations are based on your residency status in Canada.
 Official residency, as determined by the Canadian Revenue Agency (CRA), is when you establish significant residential ties to Canada.
 Significant residential ties are as simple as having a home, a spouse, or children.
 However, secondary ties, such as a driver’s license, health insurance and personal property such as cars or furniture may also be factored in.